JustinHabashi/CaeserCipherNotebook/README.md

 **Phase 4: Task 2**
 A bidirectional relationship has been implemented between NotebookEntry and CipherText.
 The two classes both require the other to be active and present for its functionality within the GUI, so a bidirectional relationship seemed appropriate.

+If I had more time to work on the project, I would reorganize.
+The class structure is far too flat for comfort.
+Many of the classes have functionality that could better be divided among classes.
+In order to allow for functionality extensions I would make the UI and model packages more modular.